Author: Bill Bryson

 I just finished reading Bill Bryson's recent book "At Home: A Short History of Private Life."
 It's a book that takes us on an excursion into the history behind the place we call home.

-Bill Bryson and his family live in a Victorian parsonage in a part of England where nothing of any great significance has happened since the Romans decamped.
+"Houses aren't refuges from history.
+They are where history ends up."Bill Bryson and his family live in a Victorian parsonage in a part of England where nothing of any great significance has happened since the Romans decamped.

-One day, he began to consider how very little he knew about the ordinary things of life as he found them in his home, and so Bryson takes us on a journey through his house, going from room to room to "write a history of the world without leaving home.
+One day, he began to consider how very little he knew about the ordinary things of life as he found them in his home, and so Bryson takes us on a journey through his house, going from room to room to "write a history of the world without leaving home."

 So the bathroom provides the occasion for a history of hygiene; the bedroom, sex, death, and sleep; the kitchen, nutrition and the spice trade; and so on throughout the house, showing the interconnectedness of the world and private life.